Away With The Steiners

 The UAE is a hot, desert country close to the equator.
 In peak summer, temperatures can reach 50°C making it almost unbearable to be outside.
 Winter is the best time to visit; from November through to April.

 We visited in September, and the average daytime temperature was between 30°C – 40°C. In this heat, the mall is a good choice for an air conditioned day time attraction.
-Even a daytime swim is not particularly refreshing at this temperature!

 It’s hot in the UAE!
 A fast-melting ice cream was a quick relief from the heat in the Old City.

-Note: The Holy Month of Ramadan is strictly observed in the UAE.
-You can find out exactly when it will fall here.
 It is important to note that it can impact on your visit due to daytime fasting and the ban of eating in public during daylight hours.
 Options are available for tourists during this time but it pays to plan ahead.

-What to wear in the UAE
+What To Wear in the UAE

-As soon as you arrive at Dubai airport you can see Emirati traditional dress everywhere.
-Every male worker at immigration is dressed in a white kandora and ghutra.
+Every male worker at immigration is dressed in a white Kandora and Ghutra.
 It is an awesome welcome and a reminder that you are indeed somewhere new and different!

 The Emirates is a Muslim country and there are minimum standards of dress expected by tourists.
 However this does depend on the situation you are in.